-Most lawyers face a malpractice claim throughout their careers.
+Most lawyers will face malpractice claims at some point in their careers.
 In fact, according to the American Bar Association, 4 out of 5 lawyers will have at least one malpractice claim during their careers.

 In other words, you need to make sure you have legal malpractice insurance.
-While lawyers can focus on tools and processes to minimize the risk of malpractice claims, having insurance for when things may go wrong is essential to the financial health of your law firm.
+While attorneys can focus on tools and processes to minimize the risk of malpractice claims, having insurance for when things may go wrong is essential to the financial health of your law firm.

 Are lawyers required to have professional liability insurance?

-Not every jurisdiction requires lawyers to carry professional liability coverage.
+Not every jurisdiction requires lawyers to carry professional liability coverage to be allowed to practice.
 For example, New York does not require that a lawyer carry malpractice insurance.

-Many jurisdictions in other countries require a lawyer to have insurance before they are allowed to practice.
+Many jurisdictions in other countries require a lawyer to have an insurance policy before they are allowed to practice.
 However, the fact that you are not required to have professional liability insurance does not mean that you can simply proceed without it.

 Not having legal malpractice insurance may be penny-wise, but pound foolish.
 Lawyers without malpractice insurance may be required to notify either their clients or regulators if they are practicing without insurance.
 This means that not having insurance could impact your ability to retain clients.
 Who wants to hire an uninsured lawyer?

 More importantly, proceeding without insurance also puts the financial future of your law firm in jeopardy.
 A malpractice claim could easily deplete your law firm’s fiscal resources—even if you prevail against the claim.